Find everything you need to know about majors, certificates, and training programs at Fresno City College.

 Interested in a Degree?

-We offer Associate of Science (AS) and Associate of Arts (AA) degrees.
+We offer Associate in Science (AS) and Associate in Arts (AA) degrees.
 Many of our degrees include a guaranteed transfer to four year institutions - Associate Degree for Transfer (AST and AAT).

 View our list of Majors offered at Fresno City College.
 The majors are housed under: